 Public land that is used for tourism and recreation can not be brown.
-Instead of clearcutting of old forests, there is an urgent need for more recreational infrastructure in the area of Wallace Falls State Park that can relieve the overcrowded park (which brings 170.000 annual visitors), and also for support of local small rec and tourism businesses.
+Instead of clearcutting of old forests, there is an urgent need for more recreational infrastructure in the area of Wallace Falls State Park that can relieve the overcrowded park, and also for support of local small rec and tourism businesses.
 Every single business in the Skykomish River Valley benefits directly or indirectly from tourism and recreation.

 Requesting that the Singletary Timber Sale be postponed while Snohomish County initiates reconveyance proceedings for a portion of the sale area.

 Snohomish County to Protect Singletary Property to Secure Vital Recreation Land.